SFH-Foundation/sfhfoundation/docs/videos/introduction.md

 ## Overarching Ideas

 These four videos are exemplary of some of the Shaykh's overarching ideas.
 While it is not possible to summarise his massive body of work into four simple videos, each one of these illustrates a key tenet of his teaching.
-The three basic pillars of **Islam** (surrender, submission, acceptance), **Iman** (trust, faith) and **Ihsan** (contentment) will reveal the need to learn how to conduct one's self properly.
+The three basic pillars of **Islam** (surrender, submission, acceptance), **Iman** (trust, faith) and **Ihsan** (contentment, excellence) will reveal the need to learn how to conduct one's self properly.

 Being correct and courteous in all of one's outer actions naturally leads one to begin questioning some of the inner meanings so-called correct conduct is based upon.
 Questioning these is not actually a matter of faith, but of a certain kind of knowing that grows from seeing yourself, your thoughts, and your actions within the wider framework of what the Shaykh often calls "The Three C's" - connection, continuity and consciousness.
 This most useful and broad map, when applied with awareness and understanding, can lead one to experience differentiated sameness in every perfect moment: seeing everywhere the multiple faces of One God.